UniVe-NeDS-Lab/ODCM/README.md

 **How to generate the WBN topologies**

-In order to generate the topologies, first you need to install the python dependencies:
+In order to generate the topologies, first, you need to install the python dependencies:

 ```
 pip -r requirements.txt